Rishika2324/ai-summarizer/readme.md

 Create a new file named .env in the root of your project and add the following content:

 VITE_RAPID_API_ARTICLE_KEY=
 Replace the placeholder values with your actual credentials.
-You can obtain these credentials by signing up on the Rapid API website.
+You can obtain these credentials by signing up on the Rapid API website

-Running the Project

-npm run dev
-Open http://localhost:5173 in your browser to view the project.

 🕸️ Snippets
 App.css